Understanding the Immune System

 Dendritic cells

-Dendritic cells are antigen- presenting cells.
-Their main function is to process antigen material and present it on the cell surface to the T cells of the immune system.
-They act as messengers between the innate and the adaptive immune systems.
+Dendritic cells are antigen-presenting cells.
+They process antigen material and present it on the cell surface to the T cells of the immune system.

 Macrophages

 Macrophages are a type of white blood cell that form the body’s frontline of defense.
-These cells of the immune system are responsible for finding, identifying and consuming foreign invaders in the body.
-Macrophages trigger other components of the immune system, such as B cells, T cells and natural killer cells to action.
+These immune cells are responsible for finding, identifying and consuming foreign invaders in the body.

 Beta Glucan is a polysaccharide polymer derived from the cell wall of mushrooms.
-Research has shown that beta glucan effectively strengthens the immune system by activating white blood cells to support a healthy and robust immune response without over-stimulating it.
-Mushroom Beta Glucan enhances the immune response by activating macrophages, our body’s frontline of defense.
-Macrophages seek out and destroy pathogens and foreign debris through phagocytic activity and trigger a cascade of immune events to occur, including the activation of B-cells, T-cells and natural killer cells.
+Research has shown that beta glucan activates white blood cells to support a healthy immune response without over-stimulating it.

-The term Peyer’s Patch refers to regions of lymphoid tissue are found in the ileum region of the small intestine.
-Their function is to defend against infections in the intestines where large numbers of pathogenic microbes are found.
-Peyer’s patches establish their importance in the immune surveillance of the intestinal lumen and in facilitating the generation of the immune response within the mucosa.
+Peyer’s Patches are regions of lymphoid tissue found in the ileum region of the small intestine.
+They support immune surveillance of the intestinal lumen and help facilitate immune response within the mucosa.

 Probiotics

-Are the beneficial bacterial inhabitants of our digestive tract.
-The term “probiotic” was coined to describe the deliberate ingestion of health promoting microorganisms.
+Probiotics are the beneficial bacterial inhabitants of the digestive tract.
+The term describes the deliberate ingestion of health-promoting microorganisms.

 T cells

-T cells or T lymphocytes are a highly specialized type of white blood cell essential to the adaptive immune system.
-T cells are like soldiers whose mission is to seek out targeted invaders and destroy them.
+T cells or T lymphocytes are a specialized type of white blood cell essential to the adaptive immune system.

-Villi are small, finger-like projections that protrude from the epithelial lining of the intestinal wall.
-Villi increase the internal surface area of the intestinal wall increasing the surface area available for absorption.
+Villi are small, finger-like projections from the epithelial lining of the intestinal wall that increase surface area available for absorption.